 However, it wasn’t smooth sailing.
 They picked up and let go of rosters: first Heroic, then Bad News Bears.
-Now though, they’re looking like they’re ready to pick up their third, and potentially final roster.
+Now though, following various reports, the organization has confirmed that they’re indeed close to compiling a third roster.

-In late-September, FunPlus announced Petar ‘peca’ Markovi as the General Manager for both Valorant and CSGO divisions.
+In late-September, FunPlus announced Markovic as the General Manager for both Valorant and CSGO divisions.
 Now it looks like peca is making an all-in purchase for the EU roster that is ranked 19th in the world at the time of publishing.

-The general manager also indicated, regardless of a team-acquisition, that FPX wouldn’t participate in Flashpoint Season 2.
-Although one of the founding teams, FunPlus will instead “take [their] time and focus on 2021.
+That said, however, peca previously confirmed that, regardless of the team acquisition, that FPX wouldn’t participate in Flashpoint Season 2.
+Although one of the founding teams, FunPlus will instead “take [their] time and focus on 2021.”

 “We don’t want to make any rushed decisions, as our main goal is to build a promising, long-lasting roster,” he said.